mpiorowski/spring-react-auth/README.md

 ## Production manual deployment

 Database need to be manually setup up as in application.yml config file.
+Server proxy need to be set for frontend /api/ url to backed 9000 port.

 Run two separate shell windows for frontend and backend.
 ```